-Liberals retain safe seat in one of four federal byelections
+Liberals retain two safe seats, Conservatives keep another in federal byelections

-The Liberals have easily retained a safe seat in Newfoundland and Labrador, one of four ridings in which federal byelections are being held tonight.
+The federal Liberals held on to a pair of safe seats and the Conservatives hung onto a safe seat of their own in three of four federal byelections held Monday night.

+In Newfoundland and Labrador, the Liberals easily retained Bonavista-Burin-Trinity, the safest Liberal seat in the country.

-With 165 of 261 polls reporting, Liberal contender Churence Rogers has captured 68.5 per cent of the vote in Bonavista-Burin-Trinity – 45 percentage points ahead of his nearest competitor, Conservative Mike Windsor.
+Liberal Churence Rogers took 69.2 per cent of the vote -- 46 percentage points ahead of his nearest competitor, Conservative Mike Windsor, who did manage to double his share of the vote from the 2015 general election.

-The riding, left vacant after the retirement of cabinet minister Judy Foote, is the safest Liberal seat in the country.
-Foote won the largest margin of victory in the country during the 2015 election, taking a whopping 81.8 per cent of the vote.

-Polls have not yet closed in the other three ridings: Toronto's Scarborough-Agincourt, Saskatchewan's Battlefords-Lloydminster and British Columbia's South Surrey-White Rock.
+Roger will replace popular Liberal predecessor, Judy Foote, who retired from cabinet and federal politics due to family health concerns.

+In Toronto's Scarborough-Agincourt riding, Liberal Jean Yip was leading with 49.6 per cent of the vote with 155 of 197 polls reporting.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.